JanusRC/Arduino/README.md

 quickly, allowing application development to focus on the bigger picture.

 ### Hardware
-Arduino Shield and accessories - Designed in Eagle EAGLE 7.3.0
+Arduino Shield and accessories - Designed in EAGLE 7.3.0

 * `Plugin Shield v2.0`: Arduino Shield - Tested for the Uno/Leonardo
 * `Eagle Library`: Janus Eagle Library